 Our motorcycle accident cases are always handled on a contingency fee basis, and there is never a fee charged unless there is a financial recovery for you.
 Complete this online intake form and get a free case evaluation with a Chicago motorcycle lawyer today.

-With little protective equipment to absorb the impact from a collision with a vehicle, motorcyclists receive some of the most significant injuries of any person travelling on the road.
-According to the National Highway Traffic Safety Administration, 4,976 people were killed and 88,000 people were injured in motorcycle crashes in 2015.
+With little protective equipment to absorb the impact from a collision with a vehicle, motorcyclists receive some of the most significant injuries of any person traveling on the road.
+According to the National Highway Traffic Safety Administration, 4,976 people were killed, and 88,000 people were injured in motorcycle crashes in 2015.
 The fatality rate increased by over 8.3% from the previous year.
-According to the U.S. Department of Transportation, in the past 10 years, the number of motorcycles on the road went up 63% but the amount of fatalities more than doubled during the same period.
+According to the U.S. Department of Transportation, in the past ten years, the number of motorcycles on the road went up 63%, but the number of fatalities more than doubled during the same period.

 This national trend has been echoes in Illinois.
 According to the Illinois Department of Transportation report ‘2014 Illinois Crash Facts & Statistics’ (the most recent comprehensive review of Illinois road safety), 118 motorcyclists lost their lives and 2,693 motorcyclists were injured in crashes in that year while riding on Illinois roads and highways.

 As Chicago motorcycle accident attorneys, Rosenfeld Injury Lawyers understands that injuries sustained in motorcycle accidents forever change the lives of those who are injured.
 Our commitment to injured motorcyclists has been recognized in the motorcycling community in Chicago and beyond, as former clients refer many injured riders.

 - Lower Extremities: 30% of injuries were to the leg and foot area.